Skip to main content

 Form 1120: U.S. Corporation Income Tax Return

-Form CT-1: Employer’s Annual Railroad Retirement Tax Return.
-Section 4947(a)(1) Charitable Trust Treated as a Private Foundation
+Form CT-1: Employer’s Annual Railroad Retirement Tax Return

-In addition, you can use EFTPS to make non-depository payments of Federal income, Department of the Treasury estimated, estate and gift, employment, and various specified excise taxes.
+You can also make non-depository payments of federal income, estimated, estate and gift, employment, and excise taxes.

-Click here to learn about all the business federal taxes, you can pay using EFTPS.
+Click here to learn more about all the business federal taxes you can pay using EFTPS.

 Individual Taxes:

-Use EFTPS to make individual tax payments electronically for the following taxes:
+Use EFTPS to make individual tax payments for the following:

 Form 1040: U.S. Individual Income Tax Return